eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 Change mutable QoS via command line
 -----------------------------------

-In this last section the `param set` command will be used to change the value of the node's parameter created earlier.
+In this last section, the `param set` command will be used to change the value of the node's parameter created earlier.
 The parameter change will cause the parameter-changed callback to be called, which then results in a change in the ownership strength.
 In another terminal, try the following code: